lindsay-stevens/enketo-validate/README.md

 This app can be used:

-1. via the command-line, e.g. in a non-javascript form builder such as pyxform.
+1. via the command-line, e.g. in a non-javascript form builder such as pyxform
-2. as a javascript nodeJS module to be used in your own javascript application.
+2. as a javascript nodeJS module to be used in your own javascript application

+Live demo web application that uses Enketo Validate as a module:  [source code]()

-### 1. Command-line
+### Via Command-line

 #### Command-line Install

-a. install nodeJS 6+
+I. install nodeJS 6+
-b. clone repo
+II. clone repo
-c. `npm install --production`
+III. `npm install --production`

 #### Command-line Use